HMS Racer (1884): Building

 Designed by Nathaniel Barnaby, the Royal Navy Director of Naval Construction, her hull was of composite construction; that is, iron keel, frames, stem and stern posts with wooden planking.
 She was fitted with a 2-cylinder horizontal compound-expansion steam engine driving a single propeller, produced by Hawthorn Leslie.
 She was rigged with three masts, with square rig on the fore- and main-masts, making her a barque-rigged vessel.

 Her keel was laid at Devonport Royal Dockyard on 9 April 1883 and she was launched on 6 August 1884.
 Her entire class were re-classified in November 1884 as sloops before they entered service.

 Career

 Racer was commissioned into the Royal Navy on 9 April 1885.
 She served in Sierra Leone in 1886 and in the Gambia in early 1891, again in Sierra Leone in April 1891 against Tambi and then immediately afterwards in the Gambia against Toniataba.
 She became a tender to the training ship HMS Britannia at Dartmouth, Devon in 1896.
 She was present at the Fleet Review at Spithead in celebration of the Diamond Jubilee on 26 June 1897.

 When Royal Navy officer training moved to Royal Naval College, Osborne, near Cowes, in 1903, Racer became a tender to the new establishment.
+Officers were shown to be attached to the vessel.

 In 1916–17 Racer was rebuilt as a salvage vessel, being given the starboard machinery of Torpedo Boat 8, as well as two 17-ton derricks and submersible electric, steam centrifugal and compressed air pumps capable of pumping 3,000 tonnes (3 million litres) of water per hour.